-The WSO2 Gadget Server is a Java application.
-Therefore, in order to install the Gadget Server, it is necessary to install Java Development Kit first on the computer.
-Then you need to set the environment variables.
+Each WSO2 product is a Java application.
+Therefore, in order to install them, it is necessary to install Java Development Kit first and then set the environment variables.

-Follow the instructions below to install Java Development Kit on Linux using command line.
+Follow the instructions below to install Java Development Kit on Linux using the command line.

-Establish a SSH connection to the Linux machine or log in on the text Linux console.
+Establish a SSH connection to the Linux machine or log to the text Linux console.
 You should either log in as root or obtain root permissions after login via

 In order to check if Java Development Kit is installed on the computer, do the following.